 Transactions and commitments

-The following table provide the amount of transactions entered into by Example Ltd. with its related parties:
+The following table provides the amount of transactions entered into by Example Ltd. with its related parties:

 1. Transactions with subsidiaries of Example Ltd will not be shown in consolidated financial statements of Example Ltd, as they are eliminated on consolidation and hence do not impact consolidated accounts.